lmoore36/comp423-course-notes/docs/tutorials/go-setup.md

 The tutorial will follow three main sections:

-1. Initializing a local and remote git repository.
+1. Initializing a local git repository.
 2. Setting up a development container for Go.
 3. Writing a simple hello world program.